 Because cooling towers work using evaporation, there is naturally a build-up of scale deposits which need to be removed.
 These deposits are caused by the minerals in the water which can vary in severity.
 For example, Limescale can build up and decrease both the efficiency and performance of your system so it is important to keep this to a minimum.

 Correct maintenance can prevent airborne diseases accumulating in cooling towers.
 One disease in particular to be wary of is Legionella.
 Preventing Legionella in cooling towers is a vital part of protecting the health and safety of employees and visitors in the building in which the cooling tower operates.
 As such it is important to monitor microbiological activity in your cooling tower and perhaps consider calling a professional to deal with your microbiological activity concerns.

 A cooling tower that is cleaned regularly will last longer and function better.
 This is because many of the previous considerations can be eradicated which as a result can cause cost savings and increased efficiency due to fewer repairs of the cooling tower.
 By utilising industrial cleaning services here at Covac, the long-term health and safety of your cooling tower and large scale devices can be maintained.

-If you are interested in a cooling tower cleaning service or any water tank refurbishment, gives our head office a call at: 01455 556 631 or alternatively email us: email@example.com
+If you are interested in a cooling tower cleaning service or any water tank refurbishment, please get in touch!
+Give our head office a call on: 01455 556 631 or alternatively email us: firstname.lastname@example.org